PHOENIX — Get ready for some big weather changes across the state later this week.

-Today and Wednesday will stay mostly dry and warm, with highs well into the 90s across the Valley.
-Some spots in Phoenix could even reach 100 degrees by midweek.
+Heading into Wednesday the Valley will stay dry and warm, with highs well into the upper 90s across the Valley with a few cities reaching 100 degrees.

-What’s coming next, however, could bring record amounts of tropical moisture to the Copper State.
+What’s coming next, however, could bring record amounts of tropical moisture to the Arizona.

-Moisture from Hurricane Priscilla will start moving in from the south, pulling in higher humidity and even a few afternoon showers across eastern Arizona as early as Wednesday.
+Moisture from the remnants of Priscilla will start moving in from the south, pulling in higher humidity and even a few afternoon showers across eastern Arizona as early as Wednesday.

 A Pacific storm system will also move in from the northwest, and the combination of these two systems could lead to several days of rain.

-Friday and Saturday look to bring our best chances for widespread and heavy rainfall, too.
+Starting Thursday and going through the weekend with Friday and Saturday looking to bring our best chances for widespread and heavy rainfall.

-Since the rain may fall over a long stretch, washes and small creeks could start flowing, and some low-lying spots may see localized flooding.
+With several days of rain expected, dry washes and small creeks could start flowing and some low-lying spots may flood as well.

 The wet weather pattern will also cool us down quite a bit!